 - Enabling the rapid reconfiguration of the production cells, for scalability and/or new product demands, thanks to their modular architecture.

-- Fully enabling end-users to address new production trends.
+- Supporting end-users to address new production trends.

-A well-balanced consortium representing from machine manufacturers and end-users to photonics experts, industrial automation specialist, ICT for smart manufacturing providers and technical services assures to meet project goals.
-Heavy involvement of SMEs guarantees an outstanding innovation push due to their entrepreneurial orientation and speed to market credentials.
+With a well-balanced consortium representing machine manufacturers and end-users to photonics experts, industrial automation specialist, ICT for smart manufacturing providers and technical services as well as heavy involvement of SMEs guarantees a strong innovation push.